shawnhar/HikingTahoma/README.md

 # HikingTahoma
 Simple static website about hiking on Mount Rainier.
-Source data + code for generating the actual site.
+Contains source data + code for generating the actual site.